pmccaughtry/book-finder/api/README.md

 This project utilizes FastAPI to perform book searches on behalf of clients.
 The search results are obtained from Google Books API.

 ## API Start-up
-To start the Book Finder API only, run `npm run fastapi-dev` from the project root directory (book-finder).
+To start the Book Finder API *only*, run `npm run fastapi-dev` from the terminal in the project root directory (book-finder).
 This will install dependencies from requirements.txt and start the API in development mode.

 ## Testing
 To test the files in this application run the following commands from the terminal: